stackforge/libra/doc/api/api.rst

    advertised in /protocols request.
 Instead TCP will be used for port 443 and the HTTPS connections will be passed through the load balancer with no termination at the load balancer.

-3. The ability to list deleted load balancers is not yet supported.